 Best Time to Cruise This Route

-Late Spring (May–June)
+Late Spring (May to June)

-Early Autumn (September–October)
+Early Autumn (September to October)

-May and September offer the ideal balance of warm weather, smaller crowds and lower fares on Eastern Mediterranean Cruise Guide routes.
-Peak season runs July–August : prices are highest and ships fill quickly.
+May and September offer a very good balance of warm weather, manageable crowds, and lower fares on Eastern Mediterranean sailings.
+Peak season runs July to August, when prices are at their highest and ships sail full.

 Essential Tips